jcothran/bobcatobs/README.md

 * dissolved_oxygen
 * depth

-There are also example 2 platforms listed off the US west coast(Oregon) if the map is zoomed out from its initial default.
+There are also 2 platforms listed off the US west coast(Oregon) if the map is zoomed out from its initial default.

 > ![image](https://drive.google.com/uc?export=view&id=1mOJZf9ulbxk25GKktRFHO7irugMG9zGh "Map of several coastal/ocean platform locations")
 >